wyattscarpenter/typographical-edicts/readme.md

 It's weird that the ellipsis is made up of periods (which actually end the sentence more strongly than an ellipsis).
 A perfect punctuation system wouldn't do that.
 Also, there wouldn't be an ambiguity between trailing off and ellision of text, as there currently is with ... (the fact that … is a distinct unicode character doesn't really help, because it still looks like 3 periods.

 You don't need me to tell you this, no one does any more, but it's crazy that typewriters just had you use the same character for 1 and l.
 How much money could that have possibly saved?
 And how much confusion did it incur?
 And it harmed typography for generations...

+As far as I can tell, ligatures like ﬀ should never have been added to unicode, since they're just a font thing for ff.
+But maybe there's something I don't know about it.